Enjoy Travel to Japan!

 Yamagata/Ginzan Onsen Guide: A trip to enjoy the retro townscape and healing hot springs

-The History and Formation of the Hot Spring Town
+History and Development of the Hot-Spring Town

 How to Enjoy Ginzan Onsen: Recommended Spots and Activities

-2. Experience Hot Springs at the Public Bath "Shirogane-yu"
+2. Experience the Public Bath “Shirogane-yu”

-3. Winter Snow Scenery and Illumination
+3. Winter Snow Scenery and Light-up

 4. Ginzan Falls and Walking Trails

-Access to Ginzan Onsen and Surrounding Tourist Spots
+Access to Ginzan Onsen and Nearby Attractions

 Access by Public Transport